SeibenKami/SeibenKami/README.md

 - 👋 Hi, I’m @SeibenKami
-- 👀 I’m interested in Mobile Development
+- 👀 I’m a developer
-- 🌱 I’m currently into Flutter
-- 💞️ I’m looking to collaborate on mobile app projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me email: adufrank03@gmail.com

 <!---